-From fertilization to weed control, lawn aeration to mosquito control, and everything in between, we’ve got your lawn maintenance service needs covered.
+From lawn fertilization to weed control, lawn aeration to mosquito control, and everything in between, we’ve got your lawn care and maintenance service needs covered.
 Lawn services near you are carefully customized for your lawn and your local climate, our lawn care services will give you the perfect outdoor space you have always dreamed of.
 A greener, more enjoyable lawn has never been easier to achieve.

 We'll return at no charge or refund the full costs of your last application.

 A lawn care expert will come to perform a full analysis of your unique lawn.

 We will develop a one-of-a-kind lawn care service plan, and outline exactly what you should expect with each treatment.

 Your technician will come approximately every 6-8 weeks and provide you with a full summary of all services performed, using our high quality materials equipment.

 You have ridiculously high standards.
 That's why you should pick Lawn Doctor - the local lawn care company with the highest standards for lawn care.
 So while you are getting back to what matters most, we will be working hard to nurse your grass back to perfect health.
 If you're not 100% satisfied, we'll make it right.
 Guaranteed!

 Soil provides nutrients and serves as a foundation for plants.
 Improving your soil increases plant health and is critical to growing a lawn or garden you’ll enjoy in your yard for a lifetime.

 A soil test determines soil pH levels, which elements are missing from your soil, and how much to add to remedy the problem.
 Correcting soil pH will allow nutrients to be readily available to the plant.